 She got her degrees in Public Policy and Communication from The University of Texas and The University of Louisiana at Lafayette.
 She worked in government and has taught Organizational, Intercultural, Interpersonal and Group Communication, Leadership and Public Speaking on the university and college level for many years.
 She studied Intercultural Communication as part of the Fulbright Program in Bulgaria.
 Then, she and a colleague taught Intercultural Communication and Cooperative Learning to participants from all over the world in the Fulbright International Summer Institute, also in Bulgaria.

 She married her college sweetheart, Travis Kessler, and they have two smart, strong, beautiful, successful and loving daughters, who married two creative, supportive, strong and loving men.
-They have one magnificent grandson, who makes the world a better place through the twinkle in his eye and his infectious laugh.
+They have two magnificent grandsons and one precious granddaughter, who make the world a better place through the twinkle in their eyes and their infectious laughs.

 Verlie McAlister Edwards

 Verlie McAlister Edwards was raised in Abilene, Texas and it’s there that she realized her love for writing.
 She enjoyed a special high school English teacher who happened to be the school’s newspaper sponsor.
 In order to take another class under her, Verlie signed up for journalism and the journey began.
 Unlike many students, she never changed her college major – she was always focused on journalism as a career.
 She graduated from the University of North Texas (UNT) with a degree in journalism and political science.